kartoza/docker-geoserver/clustering/README.md

 * `EMBEDDED_BROKER=disabled` - Should be disabled for the Node
 * `CLUSTER_CONNECTION_RETRY_COUNT=10` - How many times try to connect to broker
 * `CLUSTER_CONNECTION_MAX_WAIT=500` - Wait time between connection to broker retry (in milliseconds)
+* `EXISTING_DATA_DIR` - If you are using an existing data directory, you need to set `CLUSTER_CONFIG_DIR` otherwise the container is will hang and not start.
+Additionally, it will check if all the files needed for clustering exists, otherwise it will fail.